jumphone/SPRINT/README.md

 # Do not use .GZ files.
 Please "gunzip" the ".fastq.gz" files.

 # Installation:

+Users can directly use the podman (docker) image of sprint.
+Demo scripts are in "/home/sprint".
+Download podman image (434m with demo fastq): https://pan.baidu.com/s/10xScHRKq1IkeIyPnsVeCyA?pwd=jump

 Directly use the binary file in https://github.com/jumphone/SPRINT/tree/master/bin, or

 python setup.py install